jay-parkin/Terminal-App---Python/README.md

    - I choice to have this feature perform using a `match case` as I find these very friendly when dealing with predetermined selections.
 (You will find this has been done through out the application where a menu is needed.)
      - The user is given a list of options to select from.
      - The choice made is stored as a String and passed through the match case
-     - If the user doesn't select the exit options (which are s & x), a function will perform such as 'A' for `Add a name`
+     - If the user doesn't select the exit options (which are s & x), a function will perform such as 'A' for `Add a name` or 'F' for `Description`

 <p align="center">
     <img src="docs/screenshots/new_recipe.JPG"/>